Tag Archives: what is a narcissist

 Pathological Means It Is a Part of Their Mental Condition

-They might lie to us.
-They call us names or make fun of us, however as compared to the pathological sociopath/narcissist it’s quite different.
-They are not a fraud.
-Their behavior and effect upon people around them are light years apart from a sociopath aka pathological narcissistic person: the defrauding con man – or woman – who drags us through love scams.
+The selfish and thoughtlessly abusive are not frauds.
+Their behavior and effect upon people around them are light years apart from a sociopath aka pathologically narcissistic person such as the defrauding con man – or woman – who drags us through love scams.

 Breaking Up With Evil